How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 What are the physical requirements to join the Navy?

-The Navy has fitness standards for recruits.
+The Navy has certain fitness standards in place.

 How long does the joining process for the Navy usually take?